 At Watkins, we strive to help meet the financial needs of our students by offering financial assistance in the form of grants, scholarships, loans, and work-study programs.
 Over 80 percent of our students receive some form of student financial assistance.

 Student financial assistance consist of grants, scholarships, loans and work programs that are funded through federal, state and institutional aid programs and awarded based on financial need, non-need and merit.
-Students interested in applying for financial assistance must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov and list our school code 031276.
+Students interested in applying for federal financial assistance must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov and list our school code 031276.
+For Tennessee residents, the FAFSA is required in order to be considered for the TN HOPE Scholarships and the TN State Grant programs.
 You must be admitted to the College in a degree-seeking undergraduate or eligible certificate program, in good academic standing and meet all the eligibility requirements outlined in the FAFSA to qualify for student financial assistance.

-NOTE: Non-degree, special status and students who are do not meet the eligibility and/or citizenship status on the FAFSA are not eligible for student financial assistance.
+NOTE: Non-degree, special status and students who are do not meet the eligibility and/or citizenship status on the FAFSA may not be eligible for federal student financial assistance.
 Please visit http://studentaid.gov/eligibility for additional eligibility information.